novius/laravel-nova-visual-composer/README.md

 > TIPS :

 * Each HTML field that you want to save must contains `js-visual-field` class.
+* Each HTML field that you want to save must contains an unique name identifier `data-field-name="identifier"`.
 * If you want a wysiwyg add `js-wysiwyg` class to textarea field.
 * If you want an image upload field add `js-image-uploader` class to file field.
 * If you want a multiple images upload field add `js-image-uploader` class + `multiple` attribute to file field.